 Nevertheless when joining an Interreg Europe project, partners have to be aware that there are administrative tasks linked to the project implementation as well.
 In particular, project partners have to prepare financial and content reports on a six-month basis in phase 1 (and on an annual basis in phase 2).
 These reports are compiled by the lead partner who then submits one progress report to the programme secretariat.
 Before that, all expenditure of each project partner to be reported to the programme has to be verified by a designated controller in line with the country-specific requirements.
 Further information is in the programme manual in sections 6 and 7 on project implementation and financial management respectively.

 Preparation costs cover the costs linked to the preparation of the application form.
 After the approval of the first progress report, Interreg Europe reimburses the preparation costs to all approved projects in form of a lump sum of EUR 15,000 (or in ERDF/ Norwegian funding: EUR 12,750 (85%) and EUR 7,500 (50%)).
 The lump sum for preparation costs is automatically allocated to the lead partner’s budget.
 Nevertheless, the partnership should later on share the preparation costs, reflecting the partners’ involvement in the preparation of the application form in a fair and transparent way.
-It is also important to note that project partners do not need to provide any justification or supporting documents for preparation costs.

 Project partners do not need to provide any justification or supporting documents for the preparation costs.